Could you be sleepwalking into an IHT bill?

 3. Use trusts

 If you put assets into a trust, the assets no longer belong to you and instead belong to the trust.
-This means they won’t form part of your estate when calculating IHT.
-However, you must meet strict conditions, so it’s crucial to get professional advice.
+This means they won’t form part of your estate when calculating IHT, though this is subject to strict conditions being met.
+However, gifting into trusts can be complex and other taxes may apply to the trust assets, so it’s crucial to get professional advice.
 Another benefit of trusts is they can give you control over how your assets are used by future generations – this might be useful if you’re concerned your children or grandchildren won’t use the funds wisely.

 4. Consider life assurance